flameshikari/ddrg/.github/README.md

 ### nginx rewrite for okhttp

 Use this snippet if you decided to self-host a repository with a website and you wanna access repo.json only by hostname via DriveDroid app since it uses okhttp.
-Place the next lines in server section of your config.
+Place the next lines in nginx `server` section of your config (or adapt it to your reverse proxy server):

-If you self-host a repository with a website and want the repo.json file accessible only by hostname, place the following snippet inside the `server` section of your **nginx** configuration:

 ```nginx
 location = / {